salmanke/salmanke/README.md

 Beginner in IT
 --------------

-Love to code in Java and learned some technologies like Salesforce,Dell Boomi, Azure Admin, Some AWS, Machine Learning & Good with the html css bootstrap part currently learning Django and JS.
+Love to code in Java and learned some technologies like Salesforce,Dell Boomi, Azure Admin, Some AWS, Machine Learning & Good with the html css bootstrap part.
+Currently learning Django and JS.
 Binge aniime watcher

 * 🌍  I'm based in Hyderabad
 * ✉️  You can contact me at [salmankevin272@gmail.com](mailto:salmankevin272@gmail.com)